Los Angeles Almanac Logo

 Elizabeth Short -- the "Black Dahlia"

-Elizabeth Short in a 1943 Santa Barbara PD photo.
-Courtesy of Wikimedia Commons.
+Elizabeth Short in a 1943 Santa Barbara PD photo at Wikimedia Commons.

 Probably the most infamous unsolved crime in Los Angeles History was the mutilation-murder of Elizabeth Short, the "Black Dahlia."
 Her severed body was discovered in the Crenshaw District on January 15, 1947.
 She wore black as a gimmick to foster an acting career in Hollywood in the 1940s, thusly earning the nickname "Black Dahlia."
 No murder case in U.S. history produced more confessions--38 fully written, more than 200 in telephone calls (police stopped counting).
 One person mailed a package to the Los Angeles Herald Examiner containing the victim’s social security card, birth certificate, photographs of the victim with various servicemen, business cards and claim checks for luggage she had left at the bus depot.
 Also in the package was her address book with several pages torn out.
 A letter would follow, wrote the sender.
 It never did.
 The sender had cleverly treated the contents so that Police could not lift prints from the material.
 The case remains unsolved.
 LAPD Detective Harry L. Hansen worked on the case for decades.
 Most recently, in his 2003 book Black Dahlia Avenger, Steve Hodel, a retired LAPD homicide detective turned private investigator, alleged that his own father, the late Dr. George Hodel, was the killer of Elizabeth Short and a number of other women.